God and Human Suffering

 How do we console ourselves?
 As Job’s

 friends consoled him?
 By telling ourselves that it is, in sense,

 just ... a justice we had somehow managed

-to escape and that has inevitably and finally caught up with us?
+to escape and that has ineluctably and finally caught up with us?

 misfortunes were not just.